 Of all the sights and experiences for this trip, I was most looking forward to today.

 It was an early rising day, up at 6, breakfast on the ship, and the busses departed at 8.
 We had a 2 hour ride to the beaches of Normandy.
-It began to twin as we approached the coast, and then turn into a wet snow.
+It began to rain as we approached the coast, and then turn into a wet snow.
 It wasn’t very pleasant out, and I really hoped it would clear up by the time we got to the cemetery.

 Our first stop was the Musee de Debarquement.
 We learned of the complete port built in England and floated to France, allowing for supplies to be provided to the troops coming on shore.
 Fascinating.